 - Active Directory-based activation

-Note A specialized method, Token-based activation, is available for specific situations when approved customers rely on a public key infrastructure in a completely isolated, and usually high-security, environment.
+Note Token-based activation is available for specific situations when approved customers rely on a public key infrastructure in an isolated and high-security environment.
 For more information, contact your Microsoft Account Team or your service representative.
 Token-based Activation option is available for Windows 10 Enterprise LTSB editions (Version 1507 and 1607).

 Multiple activation key

 A Multiple Activation Key (MAK) is commonly used in small- or mid-sized organizations that have a volume licensing agreement, but they do not meet the requirements to operate a KMS or they prefer a simpler approach.
 A MAK also allows permanent activation of computers that are isolated from the KMS or are part of an isolated network that does not have enough computers to use the KMS.

 To use a MAK, the computers to be activated must have a MAK installed.
 The MAK is used for one-time activation with the Microsoft online hosted activation services, by telephone, or by using VAMT proxy activation.
 In the simplest terms, a MAK acts like a retail key, except that a MAK is valid for activating multiple computers.
 Each MAK can be used a specific number of times.
 The VAMT can assist in tracking the number of activations that have been performed with each key and how many remain.

 Organizations can download MAK and KMS keys from the Volume Licensing Service Center website.
 Each MAK has a preset number of activations, which are based on a percentage of the count of licenses the organization purchases; however, you can increase the number of activations that are available with your MAK by calling Microsoft.

 Key Management Service